-The EPPRD allows for the attendance of observers at CCEPP meetings, although numbers must be kept to a minimum and observers are not to be party to decisions13.
+The EPPRD allows for the attendance of observers at CCEPP meetings, although numbers must be kept to a minimum and observers are not to be party to decisions14.
 All attendees should be announced and recorded in the minutes as present.
-The behaviour of observers is the responsibility of the inviting CCEPP member who must ensure that the observers abide by these guidelines and not interfere with the conduct of the meeting or any decision
+The behaviour of observers is the responsibility of the inviting CCEPP member who must ensure that the observers abide by this guideline and not interfere with the conduct of the meeting or any decision making.
+All observers must sign a confidentiality deed poll and lodge it with PHA prior to the CCEPP meeting.
+For additional information on confidentiality and the Confidentiality deed poll see Section 6.